NabeelElberry/RymnRemade/README.md

 <br>

 <h3><ins>Part 3: Running Setup Once</ins></h3>
 After that, navigate into the frontend folder, within that folder right click on an open space and press "open in terminal".
-In the terminal type these commands <em><u>one at a time</u></em>:
+In the terminal type these commands <em><u>one at a time</u></em><br>
+<em>If you don't see an open in terminal option, please open a command prompt window and navigate to the frontend directory.</em>:

 ```
 npm install